ohld/igbot/docs/en/FAQ.md

 ### I want the bot to unsubscribe from accounts that did not respond with a mutual subscription.

-For your task, the already written script, which lies in the examples folder: unfollow_non_followes.py, is suitable. Просто перейдите папку с этим скриптом на вашем компьютере и выполните в терминале.
+For your task, the already written script, which lies in the examples folder: unfollow_non_followes.py, is suitable.
+Just go to the folder with this script on your computer and run it in the terminal.
 ``` python
 python unfollow_non_followers.py
 ```